C-o-r-E/msys/README.md

     * investigate new revision of board

 * Client (Desktop)
-    * Compile test code with libnfc
+    * Build some kind of GUI
     * Deploy code to Service Desk Mac
     * Polish the application